felixnyamweya/wpsso-schema-json-ld/readme.txt

 * *Improvements*
 	* None.
 * *Bugfixes*
-	* Fixed a "The review field is recommended" warning from the Google testing tool for webpages without any reviews.
+	* Fixed the "aggregateRating field is recommended" and "review field is recommended" warnings from Google for webpages without any ratings or reviews.
 * *Developer Notes*
 	* None.